bencrannich/notes/NetBooting Compute Modules from Container Images.md

 env save
 ```

 Either the boot script or the kernel must be available.
-The bootscript must be prepared using the `mkimage` utility (included in the `uboot-tools` Debian package):
+The bootscript must be prepared using the `mkimage` utility (included in the `u-boot-tools` Debian package):

 ```
 mkimage -c none -A riscv -T script -d input.script bootscript.uimg